PhilomathMac/destini/README.md

 ## Use Instructions

 Nothing needed to make this simple app work.
-Simple fork and run. 😄
+Simply clone and run.

 ## Attributions